google_counter

 Radiation therapy for prostate cancer at this stage includes 3D conformal radiation therapy.
 This is a type of external radiation therapy in which the dose of ionizing radiation is determined individually, depending on the location of the tumor and its positional relationship with neighboring organs.
 Specialized German clinics also offer intensity-modulated radiation therapy (IMRT).
 This is a type of radiation therapy that additionally considers the shape and volume of the tumor.
 The choice of the type of radiation therapy primarily depends on the technical capabilities of the medical facility, since not all hospitals have equipment for intensity-modulated or three-dimensional conformal radiation therapy.
 To further reduce the risk of complications from radiotherapy, German doctors use rectal spacers to create a barrier between the irradiated prostate and neighboring healthy organs.

 The combination of radiation therapy with the prescription of hormonal drugs increases the effectiveness of therapeutic measures.
-As hormone therapy, doctors use drugs that block the growth and spread of carcinoma under the influence of testosterone.
-Such drugs include analogs of the luteinizing releasing hormone, steroid and "pure" antiandrogens, estrogens.
+In hormone therapy, doctors use drugs that block the growth and spread of carcinoma under the influence of testosterone.
+Such drugs include analogs of the luteinizing-releasing hormone, steroids, "pure" antiandrogens, and estrogens.

 In men with castration-resistant (i.e., antiandrogen-resistant) forms of prostate carcinoma, chemotherapy for prostate cancer may be used.
 Typically, chemotherapy drugs are given every three weeks in combination with daily glucocorticoids.